3miki/TransPic/README.md

 - Run program files To run the python from terminal using PDM and streamlit, use the following command:
 `uv run streamlit run dashboard.py`

+## To Do
+- Add a function to take a picture
+- Improve inference speed by using tequniques such as quantization or pruning.
+- Improve capabilities of PaliGemma detection into more specific usecases by fine-tuning the PaliGemma on specific datasets such as food, plant or bird names.